-2.1 Foundation of the Societas Meteorologica Palatina
+2. Foundation of the meteorological society

-The foundation of a meteorological society in Mannheim was the result of a special constellation of several persons (Fig. 2; Kistner, 1930; Stengel and Ebersold, 1993): The privy counsellor and minister for educations Georg von Stengel (1721-1798) of Elector2 Karl Theodor (1724-1799) had started private meteorological observations three times per day in 1758, and his son Stephan (1750-1822) helped him in cases when he was tied up with business.
+The foundation of a meteorological society in Mannheim was the result of a special constellation of several persons (Fig. 2; Kistner, 1930; Stengel and Ebersold, 1993): The privy counsellor and minister for educations Georg von Stengel (1721-1798) of Elector Karl Theodor (1724-1799) had started private meteorological observations three times per day in 1758, and his son Stephan (1750-1822) helped him in cases when he was tied up with business.
 Karl Theodor was personally interested in physics and he made weather observations in his castles and during journeys (Kistner, 1930).
-He had studied law at the university of Leiden (The Netherlands) and probably might have come into contact with the widely known professors s' Gravesande or

-Musschenbroek, who were teaching physics.
+He had studied law at the university of Leiden (The Netherlands) and probably might have come into contact with the widely known professors s' Gravesande or Musschenbroek, who were teaching physics.
 Stephan von Stengel was an illegitimate child of the Elector, who followed him to Munich in 1779 as secretary, when Karl Theodor became successor of the childless Elector Max III. of Bavaria at the end of 1777.

-- 80 Karl Theodor was interested in physics and had installed a collection of physical instruments, for which he hired the court chaplain Johann Jakob Hemmer (1733-1790) as custodian.
+Karl Theodor was interested in physics and had installed a collection of physical instruments, for which he hired the court chaplain Johann Jakob Hemmer (1733-1790) as custodian.
 Karl Theodor often spent several hours in the physical cabinet, learning physical experiments arranged by Hemmer.
-He had recognized the progress which could be achieved in explaining natural phenomena by means of experiments instead of magic explanations or the antiquated physics of the Jesuits, being based on their scholastic Aristotelian teaching methods or Descartes' meteorological theses (see 2.2). - After the move of Karl Theodor to Munich, Stephan von Stengel started meteorological observations and motivated a military engineer in Mannheim do the same at fixed times.
-They exchanged their data every 10 days and from Hemmer he obtained information on atmospheric electricity.
-St. v.
-Stengel prepared comparative tables which he regularly presented to Karl Theodor and he was able to arouse his interest.
-Inspired by the plan of Lorenz Böckmann (1741-1802) in Karlsruhe in the neighbour-state Baden to implement a meteorological network of 16 stations in 1779 (Cassidy, 1985; Lüdecke, 2010), Hemmer as well as von Stengel discussed the possibility to implement another meteorological network in Palatine or even in Europe (Kistner, 1930; Stengel and Ebersold, 1993). - In Baden progress was hampered due to delay in manufacturing of meteorological instruments which eventually resulted in the failure of the project.
-However, Stephan von Stengel, being a good organiser of statesmanlike projects and having a good overview on meteorological observations already running at other places succeeded in motivating Elector Karl Theodor to found a third meteorological class at the Academy of Sciences in Mannheim in 1780 and nominating Hemmer as the secretary (Fig. 3).
+He had recognized the progress which could be achieved in explaining natural phenomena by means of experiments instead of magic explanations or the antiquated physics of the Jesuits, being based on their Aristotelian teaching methods.

+After the move of Karl Theodor to Munich, Stephan von Stengel and Hemmer exchanged information on meteorological events.
+Inspired by the plan of Lorenz Böckmann (1741-1802) in Karlsruhe in the neighbour-state Baden to implement a meteorological network of 16 stations in 1779 (Cassidy, 1985; Lüdecke, 2010), Hemmer as well as von Stengel discussed the possibility to implement another meteorological network in Palatine or even in Europe (Kistner, 1930; Stengel and Ebersold,

+In Baden progress was hampered due to delay in manufacturing of meteorological instruments which eventually resulted in the failure of the project.
+However, Stephan von Stengel, being a good organizer of statesmanlike projects and having a good overview on meteorological observations already running at other places succeeded in motivating Elector Karl Theodor to found a third meteorological class at the Academy of Sciences in Mannheim in 1780 and nominating Hemmer as the secretary (Fig. 3).

-- The scientific goal was to analyse periodic developments in the course of weather induced in the atmosphere by the gravitation of the moon (see section 2.2). - St. von Stengel and Hemmer had postulated that "harmonizing" instruments were necessary in order for the meteorological network to become successful.
+The scientific goal was to analyse periodic developments in the course of weather induced in the atmosphere by the gravitation of the moon.

+Von Stengel and Hemmer had postulated that "harmonizing" instruments were necessary in order for the meteorological network to become successful.
 Hemmer sent relevant expert reports to Stengel in Munich.
 Obviously, both knew of the difficulties in manufacturing and calibrating meteorological instruments.
 Karl Theodor could be convinced, that for the success of such a project, standard calibration instruments should be implemented in the entire network.
-Stephan von Stengel, after consultations with his father Georg von Stengel and Hemmer, worked out the document of the foundation charter which was signed by the Elector on September 15th, 1780, in Munich and who financed the instruments from his cabinet treasury. - To understand the enormous efforts and outstanding success of this initiative it is important to remember that doing science at that time was not a matter of course.
-Academies had to be protected by the country's regent and they had to achieve to be exempt from censorship.
-Although the Jesuit order was abolished, many former members remained in the teaching profession and tried to hinder academic research (Müller, 1986; 1993).
-Their method of teaching at the universities and grammar schools remained unchanged on the Ratio Studiorum introduced in 1599 and their influence persisted even after the abolition of their order in 1773.
-In addition, Karl Theodor's confessor was an Exjesuit who was not well disposed toward the academy but who had a significant influence on his decisions.
-Many progressive courtiers and members of the government or administrative officials, even if they were educated by Jesuits, became academic members although they rarely contributed to research.
-Their main task was to support and enable research activities, ward off hostile and envious currents and eliminate resistances since other parts of the society could not see a point in "useless" research.
-Thus, the academies in Mannheim and in Munich had to act wisely and clever at the time of feudalism.
+Stephan von Stengel, his father Georg von Stengel and Hemmer worked out the document of the foundation charter which was signed by the Elector on September 15th, 1780, in Munich.